Panasonic TS7 vs Canon T6s

 Feature comparison: Panasonic TS7 vs Canon T6s

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the TS7 has an electronic viewfinder (1170k dots), while the T6s has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the TS7 offers a wider field of view (100%) than the one in the T6s (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the T6s has a higher magnification (0.51x vs 0.45x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic TS7 and Canon T6s along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The T6s has a touchscreen, while the TS7 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The T6s has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the TS7 does not have a selfie-screen.